shoreason/python-beautifulsoup-tutorial/tutorial.md

 font-size: 11pt;
 ```
 ---
-# Extracting for We Really Care About
+# Extracting data we really care about

 To find an element or piece of data in the DOM you can simply use 'find'.
 In the case of this walkthrough we want weather data and we're interested in that section.